Ethan-Peterson33/PredictIt/README.md

 run python main.py

-**To have this run if you close the SSh session you need to detach the terminal window by hitting Ctrl + A followed by D
+**To have this run if you close the ssh session you need to detach the terminal window by hitting Ctrl + A followed by D

 you can view the session with